-About Simmons College
+About Simmons University

 Located in the heart of Boston, Simmons College is a four-year, private, non-profit school.
 Its undergraduate college is a women’s school, but Simmons College Graduate School Online offers programs across disciplines, from nursing to social work to business, to both men and women.